lawrenceabaeo/scraper-for-interview-stories-pytest/README.md

-# Scraper for Interview Stories, in Selenium with Python, PyTest and Firefox
+# Scraper for Interview Stories, in Selenium with Python, pytest and Firefox

 Scrapes the interview stories for a specified company, if that company is found on a popular company review website (this website will not be named here).
 The target website does not have a public API, so this python code collects interviews by using selenium to automate the process from the front-end UI.
 The target website has anti-bot measures in place including measuring how fast a user moves through the site, and the script has a lot of sleep statements to simulate how a real-end user would behave.
 Firefox is used because the target website detects and blocks chrome when chrome is used with selenium.
-The scraper is wrapped in PyTest (a testing framework) - although with some careful study the script could be refactored to not use it.
+The scraper is wrapped in pytest (a testing framework) - although with some careful study the script could be refactored to not use it.

 ## Getting Started